-Commonly referred to as child custody, parenting time and decision-making arrangements must be legally decided to allocate the parents’ care for their children.
-Parents can either negotiate and agree to parenting time schedules and decision-making responsibilities for their children, or the court can make those determinations for the parties when they cannot agree.
-Certainly, parties making these decisions together without the court’s involvement result in the arrangements that work in the best interests of the children and the parents.
+Commonly referred to as "child custody," parenting time and decision-making arrangements must be legally decided to allocate the parents’ care for their children.
+Parents can either negotiate and agree to parent time schedules and decision-making responsibilities for their children, or the court can make those determinations for the parties when they cannot agree.
+If you need help, reach out to a Denver child custody lawyer at Feldmann Nagel Cantafio & Song PLLC.

-Parenting Time Schedules
+Parenting Time Schedules in Colorado

 Parties may choose a wide variety of parenting time schedules to split time with their children.
-Depending on many individual factors, including the distance the parents choose to live from each other, the parties may create a plan that allows for each parent to spend time with the children while keeping the children’s best interests at the center of this plan.
+Depending on many individual factors—including the distance the parents choose to live from each other—the parties may create a plan that allows for each parent to spend time with the children while keeping the children’s best interests at the center of this plan.

 Decision-making responsibility addresses the way the parties will make important decisions about the child’s upbringing, including their education, healthcare, religious upbringing, and extracurricular activities.
 The parties can choose to have joint responsibility as to all of these activities, or one party can request sole responsibility to make those major decisions for the children.

 While a child custody order represents an agreement or legal decision handed down by a family law court, that does not mean both parties are going to adhere to the court's orders.
 In some instances, the court must intervene to ensure that the other party follows the parenting plan or court order.
 If you need legal assistance enforcing child custody orders, contact our firm right away.
 Our Colorado child custody attorneys will review your situation and help you take the steps necessary to get your child custody order enforced.